edgamat/edgamat.github.io/_posts/2019/11/2019-11-10-Eliminating-Waste.md

 - You don't express the ideas clearly in the code.
 - You don't share the knowledge with others.

-One more than one occasion, I have been the direct benefactor (future self) of activities I did (past self) to capture knowledge as I progress through the development effort.
+On more than one occasion, I have been the direct benefactor (future self) of activities I did (past self) to capture knowledge as I progress through the development effort.
 But sharing that knowledge with others (collaboration, communication, clarity) is just as important.

 ### Task Switching

-Switching between different tasks as never felt natural.
+Switching between different tasks has never felt natural.
 It is a skill that I have had develop and I constantly work at improving.
 Having to work on multiple projects at the same time is sometimes a reality that cannot be avoided.
 However, keeping it to a minimum is going to help reduce the waste that occurs when switching between tasks.